Have you ever wondered what it’s like to work in law enforcement? If so, our Community Police Academy is for you!

 The academy is taught by Kirkland police officers and other department personnel, each showcasing their individual areas of expertise.
 The instruction combines in-class lectures with hands-on activities including exhilarating live training simulations and the opportunity to investigate a mock “crime scene.”
 Additional components include a K9 demonstration and tours of department facilities.

 - To provide an opportunity for educating and building positive police relations with community members on an on-going basis; to promote community-Kirkland Police cooperation, understanding, and goodwill.

 - To gain support for police and to encourage community members to partner with law enforcement to assist in making our community a safer place to live.

 - To offer community members a better understanding of police functions, how policies are developed, the decision-making process, and what an officer experiences on a day to day basis.

-- To address community members' concerns and perceptions about police officers.
+- To address community member concerns and perceptions about police officers.

 Community Police Academy participants are selected by an application review and a routine records check.
-Applications are available online (click here for application) but must be submitted via mail or email, with signature attached.
-Notification of acceptance will be made via telephone.
+Applications will be available online with an online submission process.
+Notification of acceptance will be made via telephone or email.

 For more information contact:

 Kirkland Police Department Neighborhood Resource Officer Deana Lansing: